Chase Freedom Review – 5% Cash Back On Rotating Categories

 Redeeming Your Rewards

-The Chase Freedom has one of the highest cash sign up bonuses on the market and it’s rotating 5% categories make it attractive for use for those categories.
+The Chase Freedom has one of the higher cash sign up bonuses on the market and it’s rotating 5% categories make it attractive for use for those categories.
 That said, I’d never recommend somebody use this for their everyday spend due to it’s low earning rate.
+You’d be better off with a card that earns at a high rate on all purchases.
+Because of the Chase 5/24 rule a lot of people won’t be eligible for this card.
+It might also make sense to get a bigger sign up bonus on the Chase Sapphire Preferred or Reserve and then downgrade to this card at a later stage.

 We Recommend This Card For: